didlix/racheljgraves.co.uk/source/cv.markdown

 # Rachel Graves, Curriculum Vitae

+I am looking for contract positions as a junior UX designer & researcher, a ruby developer or something inbetween.

 ## Personal Profile

 I am both an experienced software engineer and trained user–centred design consultant with a deep understanding of all aspects the product development lifecycle.
 I pride myself on being influential in affecting changes to processes that help centre product delivery around user needs.

 My skills and experience are most suited for teams that require a user experience designer with development skills required for prototyping products.
+I enjoy working for companies and on projects that are designed to help people.

+I have specific interests in healthcare, feminism and marginalised groups and would very much enjoy working on projects which help these causes.
+However, please do contact me about your project as I do not limit myself to

+I am an energetic and enthusiastic person with a bright personality.
+In my spare time I like to host socials for friends.
+My hobbies include playing board games, enjoying most forms of science fiction and cycling.

 ## Education